Differential Privacy as a Causal Property: Bounding Effects: Generalizing D.P., Understanding Alternatives

+We can generalize this theorem for $Z$ having additional parents by requiring \textsc{brp} for all of their values as well.

-One special case of this theorem, where $\epsilon_2 = 0$ is known as the \emph{postprocessing} condition:
+The special case of this theorem where $\epsilon_2 = 0$ is known as the \emph{postprocessing} condition:

-For this causal diagram, Theorem~\ref{thm:brp-compo} ensures that if the arrow from $X$ to $Y_1$ is $\epsilon$-\textsc{brp}, then any subsequent consequence $Y_2$ of $Y_1$ is also going to be $\epsilon$-\textsc{brp}.
-This captures the central intuition behind differential privacy and $\textsc{brp}$ that they limit any downstream causal consequences of a decision $X$.
+For this causal diagram, Theorem~\ref{thm:brp-compo} ensures that if the arrow from $X$ to $Y$ is $\epsilon$-\textsc{brp}, then any subsequent consequence $Z$ of $Y$ is also going to be $\epsilon$-\textsc{brp}.
+This captures the central intuition behind \DP{} and $\textsc{brp}$ that they limit any downstream causal consequences of a variable $X$.